nylira/nylira/content/making-of-nylira-v4.md

 **The site should showcase my portfolio.** Web design portfolios look best with a dark gray or black background.
 My site's colors should be subtle in order to better present the work I have done.
 Thus I'm going back to Nylira v2's color scheme.

+## Technical Details

+To build my static site generator, I decided to use many of the same node.js libraries I used for [PRISM Break](../on-prism).
+I would write all the code in LiveScript.
+The templates would be powered by Jade.
+The CSS would be pre-processed by Stylus.
+The content would be written in Markdown.

 ## Todo

 This redesign is a work in progress, and there are still things I want to do to it.
 Here's a list of things I still want to add to the site:

-* Logos for the Project index page.
+* Project logos for the [Projects](../projects/) index page.
-* Consider adding categories or filters for the Articles page.
+* Consider adding categories or filters for the [Articles](../articles/) page.
-* Next/Previous article buttons for article pages.
+* Next/Previous article buttons for individual article pages.